 5 Ask about roadblocks and concerns

 In a study titled The Iceberg of Ignorance, Sidney Yoshida concluded that only 4% of an organization’s front-line problems are known by top management.
-In order to prevent this, you can use one-on-ones and team meetings to ask your teammates about the blockers that might be impeding them from doing their work.
+In order to prevent this, use one-on-ones and team meetings to ask your teammates about the blockers that might be impeding them from doing their work.

 “Roadblocks include policies, practices, tools and sometimes personal behaviors which keep employees from performing their work in the most productive fashion,” say business consultants Doug and Polly White.
 “The ability to remove such roadblocks for your own employees is one of the most powerful tools a manager can wield.”